Potassium-40 geoneutrinos detection and the Earth's large-scale structures imaging by directional geoneutrino detection: Geoneutrino signal and backgrounds

 \subsection{Geoneutrino spectrum}

-The geoneutrinos are primarily from Uranium-238, thorium-232, and potassium-40:
+The geoneutrinos are primarily from uranium-238, thorium-232, and potassium-40:

-Due to their tiny interaction cross-sections, the geoneutrinos travel almost unimpeded to the surface.
-The geoneutrino flux and directionality carry the information about the inner Earth.
-The neutrino spectrum is from the result published by Emonoto in 2005~\cite{Enomoto_2005}.
-Besides, the orbital electron capture is also considered in this research.
+The neutrino spectrum is from the result published by Enomoto in 2005~\cite{Enomoto_2005}.
+Additionally, the orbital electron capture is considered in this research.
 Fig.~\ref{fig:NeutrinoSpectrum} shows the (anti)neutrino spectrum from each decay.

-Although only 0.2\% of $\rm ^{40}K$ decays via orbital electron capture and emit an electron neutrino with energy exceeding \SI{0.5}{\MeV}, these neutrinos contribute approximately 4.5\% signals in the energy range dominated by $\rm ^{40}K$ due to the relatively larger cross-section than antineutrinos.
+Although only 0.2\% of $\rm ^{40}K$ decays via orbital electron capture and emits an electron neutrino with an energy of 1.5~MeV~\cite{BIPM_2010}, these neutrinos contribute approximately 4.5\% of the signal in the energy range dominated by $\rm ^{40}K$ due to the relatively larger cross-section than antineutrinos.